 As you begin typing the edit box will automatically become active with the letter P and so on already inside it, so there is no need to click inside the edit box first.
 Once the word PARTITION has been entered into the edit box click on the button/link called CREATE AND FORMAT HARD DISK PARTITIONS (below) to open the DISK MANAGEMENT control panel window (Fig 1.2).

-Fig 1.1 - Type PARTITION inside the SEARCH edit box and then click on the button/link called CREATE AND FORMAT HARD DISK PARTITIONS
+Fig 1.1 Type PARTITION inside the SEARCH edit box and click on CREATE AND FORMAT HARD DISK PARTITIONS

 When the DISK MANAGEMENT control panel window appears (above) you will see many partitions listed in the mid-section of the Disk Management window.
 Depending on your computer manufacturer some of those partitions may be recovery partitions, for repairing and restoring Windows 10 back to working order, while other partitions may belong to your OS (C:) logical drive and Data (D:) logical drive for example.

 In this example I have two logical drives (aka primary partitions) to choose from: The C logical drive (called OS) and the D logical drive (called Data).
 OS contains the Windows 10 operating system files, hence the name OS, as well as Third-Party Softwares and Data contains nothing.
 It is empty.
 Hence why I am selecting it for this example.
 The other partitions listed are recovery partitions belonging to the recovery of Windows 10, should it ever fail to start (boot up) for example.
 They will be used to recover/repair Windows 10 system files and help it start up in that case.